JianLoong/jianloong.github.io/content/posts/redditcrawler.md

 {{< /mermaid >}}

 ## Setting up your Python environment

 A python virtual environment is used to run the Python scripts.
 This is described further in [PEP405](https://peps.python.org/pep-0405/).

+The added benefit of using a virtual environment for this is also so that you do not pollute your pip with needless packages.

 ```python
 def create_db() -> None: